Steering Wheel Guy -- Engineer, Racer, & 3D-Sculpture Artist...

-PersonaGrip is a new paradigm because it requires designers to think outside the box, and use an entirely new set of design rules.
+PersonaGrip is a new paradigm because it requires designers and drivers to think outside the box, and use an entirely new set of design rules.

 Compared to the old friction paradigm that existed for steering wheels prior to PersonaGrip's arrival at Indy in '93, PersonaGrip converts the Human-Machine Interface from a constant into a TUNABLE variable.

-To go more in depth, be sure to watch Dellis' presentation at the Annual Steering Conference in Berlin last April: www.SteeringWheelTechnology.com
+To go more in depth, be sure to watch Dellis' presentation at the Annual Steering Conference in Berlin: www.SteeringWheelTechnology.com

 Today, there are patent-pending Safety Features built right into every PersonaGrip steering wheel made by Dellis.
 These design features help avoid the problems mentioned in this SPEED article linked below.